kimmykokonut/ASP.NET-Core-MVC-web-app/README.md

 ## Setup/Installation Requirements

-_This is a basic console application, not viewable on gh-pages.
+_Currently not viewable on gh-pages.
 Please follow steps below to set up locally_

-1. Navigate to [my github repository](https://github.com/kimmykokonut/Bakery.Solution) for this project
+1. Navigate to [my github repository](https://github.com/kimmykokonut/XXX) for this project

 2. Click the `Fork` button and  you will be taken to a new page where you can give your repository a new name and description.
 Choose "create fork".